Our products are Sold at veterinary practices and pharmacies.

 • Stay on top of overall health.
 Manage weight, dental disease, and other conditions, and keep up regular senior vet checks so problems are caught early.

 The other quiet form of prevention is catching it early.
-You cannot stop the underlying aging, but spotting the first signs and starting treatment protects more function.
+You cannot stop the underlying aging, but spotting the first signs gives you and your vet more function to support.
 Learn the early signs here: dog dementia symptoms.

 Frequently asked questions